-Example: If an episode of care commenced in July 2015, and is still ongoing, the service contacts that occurred during the July to December reference period would be reported.
+Example: If an episode of care commenced in July 2023, and is still ongoing, the service contacts that occurred during the July to December reference period would be reported.

-13 Australian Institute of Health and Welfare.
+&lt;sup>14 Australian Institute of Health and Welfare.
 (2021).
 Episode of Care - clinical assessment only indicator, yes/no/not stated/ inadequately described, (Data element).
-Retrieved 22 February 2022 from
+Retrieved 10 February 2023 from https://meteor.aihw.gov.au/content/index.phtml/itemId/745689

-Appendix A - Relationship between ABF MHC NBEDS 2022-23 and other related data set specifications
+Appendix A - Relationship between ABF MHC NBEDS 2023-24 and other related data set specifications

-This appendix lists data items required for the ABF MHC NBEDS 2022-23 at each reporting level of the data collection: episode level, phase level and ambulatory service contact level.
+This appendix lists data items required for the ABF MHC NBEDS 2023-24 at each reporting level of the data collection: episode level, phase level and ambulatory service contact level.
 While all items are required to be reported for the ABF MHC NBEDS, some are able to be derived from other DSS sources.
-This appendix provides the METeOR identifier, and identifies any related data set specification (DSS) source(s).
+This appendix provides the METEOR identifier, and identifies any related DSS source(s).

-It also includes additional items required by the ABF MHC data request specifications.
+It also includes additional items required by the ABF MHC DRS.